JenniferBuehler/graspit-pkgs-release/README.md

-# graspit-pkgs
+# urdf2graspit

-Collection of packages related to GraspIt!

-Please also see [the wiki page](https://github.com/JenniferBuehler/graspit-pkgs/wiki) for more details.
+Please refer to [the wiki](https://github.com/JenniferBuehler/graspit-pkgs/wiki/urdf2graspit) for more information.